Penguin (album): Critical reception

 Contemporary reviews of Penguin were generally positive.
 Record World said that Penguin "may be the band's best album yet".
 They highlighted the album's "softer, more melodic sound", "expert" musicianship, and "strong vocals".
 Billboard believed that the album had several potential singles and predicted that the LP would receive substantial airplay on FM Radio.
 They also thought that Penguin was "possibly their best release in several years."
-Cashbox noted the change in musical direction that the band took on Penguin and singled out "I'm a Roadrunner" as "a potential breakthrough single for the sextet."
+Cashbox noted the change in musical direction that the band took on Penguin and singled out "I'm a Road Runner" as "a potential breakthrough single for the sextet."
 Tony Stewart of New Musical Express felt that the album solidified their status as a soft rock group and that Welch "push[ed] them into the rather inconspicuous position of being yet another band who sound like Crosby, Stills, Nash and Young."
 He thought that "Night Watch" was the "most impressive piece of writing" on the album and believed that Christine McVie also contributed strong material.

 Retrospective reviews of the album were more mixed.
-Robert Christgau "loved" the band's cover of "I'm a Roadrunner" and Christine McVie's "husky laments" but was less favorable about Welch's compositions.
+Robert Christgau "loved" the band's cover of "I'm a Road Runner" and Christine McVie's "husky laments" but was less favorable about Welch's compositions.
 William Ruhlmann of AllMusic thought that the album demonstrated little of the band's blues-rock influences and that "Welch's hypnotic melodies and McVie's romantic sentiments" were instead more prominent.
 Mojo ranked the album 17th out of 20 on its list of Fleetwood Mac's studio albums.

 After the release of Penguin, certain band members levied criticism against the album.
 Mick Fleetwood told Hit Parader in a 1977 interview that Penguin was one of his least favourite releases from the band and thought that it "didn't flow that well as a whole."
 In a 1982 interview with Sounds, Christine McVie expressed her belief that Penguin was the band's worst album up to that point.
 She was more complimentary of her own compositions on Penguin and showed interest in re-recording some of them.